BeanstalkFarms/Beanstalk/protocol/README.md

 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/)
   - You'll know you've installed yarn right if you can run `yarn --version` And get an output like: `x.x.x`

+## Node and NPM compatibility

+The latest Node.js and NPM versions are known to be incompatible with some parts of the Foundry toolchain.
+We recommend using Node.js `v16.20.2` and npm `v8.19.2`.

 ## Installation

 _Note: The Beanstalk repo is a monorepo with induvidual projects inside it.
 See the `DEVELOPER.md` in the root directory for more information._